VictoriaMetrics/VictoriaMetrics/README.md

 #### ARM build

+ARM builds may run on Raspberry Pi or on [energy-efficient ARM servers](https://blog.cloudflare.com/arm-takes-wing/).

 1. [Install Go](https://golang.org/doc/install).
 The minimum supported version is Go 1.12.
 2. Run `make victoria-metrics-arm` or `make victoria-metrics-arm64` from the root folder of the repository.
    It will build `victoria-metrics-arm` or `victoria-metrics-arm64` binary respectively and put it into the `bin` folder.